Akarsh3053/Intersections-API-turfJS/README.md

   The API server will start running on http://localhost:3000.

 ## API Endpoint: http://localhost:3000/api/intersections
-This endpoint accepts a GeoJSON linestring in the request body and finds intersecting lines from the set of randomly spread lines.
+This endpoint accepts a GeoJSON line string in the request body and finds intersecting lines from the set of randomly spread lines.

 Request Body:
   ```bash